 Albert Hall Museum is the oldest museum in Jaipur, Rajasthan.
 The construction of the museum is located in the Ramnivas Garden opposite the New Gate.
 It also serves as the State Museum of Rajasthan and is also called the Central Museum of the Government.
 The Albert Hall Museum has paintings, carpets, ivory, stones, metal sculptures, colored crystals.
 It is a rich collection of many artifacts.

-Albert Hall Museum History
+History of Albert Hall Museum Jiapur Rajasthan

 The foundation stone of Albert Hall was laid on 6 February in the year 1876, when the Prince of Wales, Albert Edward visited Jaipur.
 This building was built in his name.
 But there is still uncertainty over the purpose of its construction.
 It has not yet been decided how to use it.